Strong Connectivity in Directed Graphs under Failures, with Application: Computing -vertex-connected components

-Next we show that Algorithm \textsf{HDVRB} can be implemented in linear time.
-To do so, we will use the following lemma that will help us compute efficiently the collections $\mathcal{S}$ in lines 11 and 27.
+Next we show that Algorithm \textsf{HDVRC} can be implemented in linear time.
+To do so, we will use the following lemma that will help us compute efficiently the collections $\mathcal{S}$ in Lines 11 and 27.

 \begin{lemma} Let $D$ and $H$ be the dominator tree and the loop nesting forest, respectively, of a flow graph $G_s$.
 Suppose $x\neq s$ is a vertex such that $h(x)$ is not a sibling of $x$ in $D$.
 Then no vertex in the path $H[s,h(x)]$ is a sibling of $x$ in $D$. \end{lemma} \begin{proof} We show first that $d(x)$ is not a proper dominator of $h(x)$ in $G_s$.
 Let $T$ be the dfs tree that generated $H$.
 By the definition of the loop nesting forest, we have that $h(x)$ is a proper ancestor of $x$ in $T$.
 Also, we have that $d(x)$ is a proper ancestor of $x$ in $T$~\cite{domin:lt}.
 If $h(x)$ is an ancestor of $d(x)$ in $T$, then clearly $d(x)$ is not a proper dominator of $h(x)$.
 Now assume that $h(x)$ is in $T(d(x),x]$.
 By the definition of $h(x)$, there is a path $\pi$ in $G_s$ from $x$ to $h(x)$ such that, for all vertices $x'$ in $\pi$, $x' \in H(h(x))$.
 Suppose, for contradiction, that $h(x)$ is dominated by $d(x)$.
 Let $y$ be the child of $d(x)$ that is an ancestor of $h(x)$ in $D$.
 Since $h(x)$ is not a sibling of $x$ in $D$, $y \not= h(x)$.
 Also, $y \not= x$ by the fact that $h(x)$ is a proper ancestor of $x$ in $T$.
 Then, Lemma \ref{lemma:paths-through-SAP} implies that $\pi$ contains $y$, so $y \in H(h(x))$.
 But since $y$ is a proper dominator of $h(x)$, it is a proper ancestor of $h(x)$ in $T$, a contradiction.